titan-data/titan-server/DEVELOPING.md

     can be run as part of `./gradlew integrationTest`.
 They should be fast and are run as part of each pull request.
   * End to end tests - These tests run against the complete docker container, and hence are able to test the full stack, including ZFS.
-These tests live under `test/endtoend` and are written in golang.
+These tests live under `test` and are written in golang.
 These tests may be slow, may depend on external resources like S3 buckets), but should remain runnable through CI/CD automation during the release process.
 End to end tests are not run automatically as part of `check` given how much longer it can take.
-To run the tests, you will need to run:

-    ```
-    go test ./test/endtoend
-    ```

-    Some tests require additional configuration.
-In this case, you will need to specify the configuration as part of the environment, such as:

-    ```
-    S3_LOCATION=s3://my-bucket/test-data go test ./test/endtoend
-    ```
+ End to end tests are further divided into a few sub-directories:

+  * `docker` - Runs local workflows using docker.
+Should be runnable on any system that supports titan with ZFS.
+  * `remote` - Runs tests for each of the remotes.
+In addition to having titan server running locally with docker, these tests require additional configuration, with `S3_LOCATION` set in the environment to a S3 bucket and path that has S3 web server configured.
+These tests will eventually be moved into the corresponding remote repositories.
+  * `kubernetes` - Runs tests dependent on kubernetes.
+Must have a working, supported kubernetes cluster as the default cluster.

 These tests do generate coverage reports, but test coverage is not yet rigorously integrated into the development process.